Easy Pulled Pork Nachos

 STEP TWO: Spread the tortilla chips in a single layer on the baking sheet, then sprinkle shredded cheese in an even layer over the top.

-STEP THREE: Next, spoon the pulled pork onto the chips, spreading it out to ensure there’s meat in every bite.
+STEP THREE: Warm the pulled pork first and drain off any extra liquid so the chips stay crisp.
+Then spoon it onto the chips, spreading it out so there’s meat in every bite.

 STEP FOUR: In a microwave-safe bowl, heat the nacho cheese for 30 seconds, then stir.
 Continue heating in 20 to 30 second intervals, stirring until it’s smooth and pourable.